HQarroum/event-emitter/README.md

 ### Instantiation

-You need to call the `event::emitter_t` constructor by specifying a template parameter which will represent the type you would like to pass as a parameter to your listeners when emitting a message :
+You call the `event::emitter_t` constructor by specifying a template parameter which will represent the type you would like to pass as a parameter to your listeners when emitting a message :

 ```c++
 event::emitter_t<std::string> emitter;
 ```

-If you do not specifically want to transmit arguments across emitters and subscribers, you can omit the template parameter :
+> If you do not specifically want to transmit arguments across emitters and subscribers, you can omit the template parameter :

 ```c++
 event::emitter_t<> emitter;